Agent Skills for Claude Code | CLI Developer

 MUST NOT DO

-- Print to stdout if output will be piped
+- Print to stdout when output will be piped — write logs/diagnostics to stderr.

 Output Templates